macd/kujenga/README.md

 # Kujenga

-Kujenga is a lightweight way to build EC2 images using Python, boto and fabric.
+Kujenga is a lightweight way to build EC2 images using Python, Boto3 and Fabric 2.

 Kujenga uses simple JSON based scripts as recipies to build images in Amazon EC2.
 It does this by spinning up a base instance, uploading any local files, and then executing a set of commands to configure the instance.
-Finally it snapshots the image.
+Then it snapshots the instance to create the image.

-During the process it generates temporary keys and temporary security groups that are used to connect to the running image using Fabric.
+During the process it generates temporary keys and temporary security groups that are used to connect to the running instance using Fabric.
 After the image has been created, the instance is terminated and the temporary keys and security groups are deleted.

-Kujenga is different from other EC2 script based solutions in that it attempts to deal with the unpredictable delays and eventual consistancy issues of EC2 rather than leaving that as an exercise for the user.
-It is meant to be used in an automated stack.
+Kujenga attempts to deal with the unpredictable delays and eventual consistancy issues of EC2.
+It can be used in an automated stack or as a command line tool.

+Finally note that Kujenga may not work with EC2 classic as it depends on having a default VPC within which to create the temporary security group.

 ## Prerequisites
 Kujenga requires
-  - Boto
+  - Python 3 (tested on Python 3.7)
+  - Boto3    (tested on 1.11.14)
-  - Fabric
+  - Fabric   (tested on 2.5.0)

-Because of the boto dependency, Kujenga does not work with Python 3.
-Using Amazon EC2 requires having an account there and setting the following environment variables
+Using Amazon EC2 requires having an account there.
+Kujenga now leverages boto3's features to read your 'AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY' from ~/.aws/credentials and region spec from ~/.aws/config

-    export AWS_ACCESS_KEY_ID=<your aws access key>
-    export AWS_SECRET_ACCESS_KEY=<your aws secret access key>

 ## Installation
 TODO: